ValentinPhB/scp_bts_P2/README.md

 Project is created with Python 3.8.6.

-First download Python.exe from https://www.python.org/downloads/ for the 3.8.6 Python version and execute it.
+First download Python.exe from https://www.python.org/downloads/ for the 3.8.6 Python version __or above__ and execute it.
-After installing Python 3.8.6 please see the appropriate guide for your operating System.
+After installing Python.exe please see the appropriate guide for your operating System.

 ## 4. Setup
 ### A) *Setup for Unix*